opener-project/opinion_annotations_news/README.md

 EN/sundaymirror/EN-Cameron-Europe-08cd53b2419657b32aa97483692f9506a9782a17.kaf
 ```
 #Guidelines
-The file x contains the guidelines for the annoation of opinions in sentences from news articles.
-All lamguages are annotated following the same guidelines.
+Guidelines for opinion annotations can be found here https://github.com/opener-project/opinion-domain-lexicon-acquisition/tree/master/annotation_guidelines.
+All languages are annotated following the same guidelines.